Ricky Tognazzi

 In 1991, he won the Silver Bear for Best Director at the 41st Berlin International Film Festival for his film Ultra.
 Five years later, his film Strangled Lives won the Alfred Bauer Prize at the 46th Berlin International Film Festival.

 He is the son of film actor and director Ugo Tognazzi and the half-brother of actor Gianmarco Tognazzi and film director Maria Sole Tognazzi.
 In 2016, he appeared as an out-of touch variety show host in the music video for "Tutti Frutti" by English rock band New Order.

-He's an outspoken atheist, even if he admires some religious figures such as Saint Thomas, Pope John XXIII and Pope Francis.
+He is an outspoken atheist, even if he admires some religious figures such as Saint Thomas, Pope John XXIII and Pope Francis.